Where to Fish in Charlotte

 6800 Bringle Ferry Road, Salisbury

 Visitors who wish to fish must register at the concession stand.
 Fishing at the park costs $2.50, and is free for children under 3 and adults over 60.
+Fishing is not allowed from the pier.
 During the month of June, the park is open daily, 8 a.m.-8 p.m.
+Click here to see the complete list of what activities are available.

 5213 Harkey Road, Waxhaw